Policy and Procedure #407.0 Accessibility

 • upon making offers of employment, notify the successful applicant of its policies for accommodating employees with disabilities;

 2. have in place a written process for the development of individual workplace accommodation plans and/or return to work plans for employees with disabilities.
-See Board Procedure #218.5, Healthy Schools and Workplaces: Disability Management Program - Staff; and
+See Board Policy and Procedures #219.0, Healthy Workplaces; and

 3.2 Principals, Managers and Supervisors shall: